 But at its heart, the Asus XR342CK Pbmiiqphuzx is a gaming monitor.
 And if you have a Windows gaming PC, it makes sense to get this monitor to make the most out of the gaming features.
 For the record, it comes with FreeSync support and a 100Hz refresh rate.

-If you are looking for a sharp and crisp display, the Dell UltraSharp U2720Q 4K monitor checks the right box.
-It's a tad expensive, but you get a handsome mix of features on your plate.
+Dell UltraSharp U2720Q 4K monitor checks the right box if you are looking for a sharp and a crisp display.
+It’s a tad expensive, but you get a handsome mix of features on your plate.
 More importantly, the 16:9 aspect ratio of the screen makes it comfortable to work with multiple windows.

 The colors are accurate and on point, which makes it apt for photographers and video producers.
 It can display 99% of the sRGB color gamut.
-The folks at the Laptop Mag had high praises for the color and detailed output.
+The folks at the Laptop Mag praised the monitor for the color and detailed output.
 At the same time, the panel is bright and can go up to around 308.8 nits.

 That said, it has an ergonomic design, and you can easily change the height as per your comfort.
 The bezels are thin, which adds to the look of the device.